danmbrown/city-of-whispers/index.md

 ### Subject Matter

-Exploring the city’s grim secrets and iniquitous aspects; Managing political affiliations; Facing ethical challenges in the face of survival and standing
+Exploring the city’s grim secrets and iniquitous aspects; Managing political affiliations; Confronting ethical challenges in the face of survival and social standing

 ## Table of Contents